tracycobrien/savethebooks2/client/README.md

 ## Brooks' Reading App

 ## Book Wish List and Saved Reading List Application using MongoDB, Quagga, Express, React, & Node
 MERN-Library is a React-based Google Books Search application.
-It allows you to search the Google Books API for books that you might like to read; displaying for you the book information including an image of the book, title, authors, description, published date, and number of pages.
-Furthermore you are then able to save the books you have read to your 'Bookshelf' to for your teachers to reference later when they are looking for books for you to read.
+It allows you to search the Google Books API for books that Brooks might like to read; displaying for you the book information including an image of the book, title, authors, description, published date, and number of pages.
+Furthermore you are then able to see the books he has for his teachers to reference later when they are looking for books for him to read.
 The server for the application is supported by Node.js and Express and a MongoDB database is used to store your 'Bookshelf' which is queried via Mongoose.

 ##Getting Started